thechangelog/draft/draft/ansible-docker.md

 practical insight into using Ansible and Docker for setting up a complete server environment for a Rails application.

-Let me start by addressing the elephant in the room.
-Many reading this might be asking, "Why don't you just use Heroku?"
-And the answer is because I can run this on any host, with any provider.
-Because I prefer flexibility over convenience.
-Because I can run anything in this manner, not just web applications.
-Last but not least, because I am a tinkerer at heart, I get a kick from understanding how all the pieces fit together.
+Many reading this might be asking, "Why don't you just use Heroku?".
+First of all, I can run Docker and Ansible on any host, with any provider.
+Secondly, I prefer flexibility over convenience.
+I can run anything in this manner, not just web applications.
+Last of all, because I am a tinkerer at heart, I get a kick from understanding how all the pieces fit together.
+The fundamental building block of Heroku is the Linux Container (or LXC for short).
+The same technology lies at the heart of Docker's versatility.
+As a matter of fact, one of Docker's mottoes is: "Containerization is the new virtualization".

 ## Why Ansible?